brenolf/polyjuice/doc/DICTIONARIES.md

   _falsy: [2, 'never']
 }
 ```
 For objects there are 4 possible keys to be used: `_name`, `_truthy`, `_falsy` and `_test`.
 The attribute `_name` is mandatory, and is the name in the target language.
-The attribute `_test`, if given, should be always a function and works much like using a function directly, however, having the context of the function set to the current value of the attribute being set (the one represented by `_name`).
+The attribute `_test`, if given, should be always a function and works much like using a function directly; However, they have their context set to an object with a single key `value`, whose value is the current value of the  attribute being set (the one represented by `_name`).

 The attributes `_truthy` and `_falsy`, if functions, are shorthands for `_test`, since they will only be called after applying the truth function and deciding whether or not the value is to be considered true/false.
 However, `_truthy` and `_falsy` can also have the content to be applied directly (no need to be functions as `_test`).

 Note that `_test` is always prioritized over `_truthy` and `_falsy`.
-Also, the interpreter has a FIFS policy.
-Therefore, if you want to ensure you did not overrode a rule, use the context (`this`) when assessing a value.
+Also, the interpreter has a FCFS policy.
+Therefore, if you want to ensure you did not overrode a rule, use the context's value (`this.value`) when assessing a value.